WilliamKohlman/week-two/notes.md

 Learned the basics of Rstudio, how to work in it, how to set the working directory, how to install packages, libraries, how to run stuff, etc.

+This resulted in numerous jpg and txt files for these images which are included in my week two repository.

 ## Bonus